Yin and Yang Overview

 Advertisement

-Yin phenomena are those that exhibit the nurturing qualities of darkness, rest, moisture, cold, and structure.
+The yin symbol is "female" and exhibits the nurturing qualities of darkness, rest, moisture, cold and structure.
 Its Chinese character depicts the shady side of a hill.

 Everything in nature exhibits varying combinations of both yin and yang.
 For example, the morning fog (yin) is dissipated by the heat of the sun (yang); the forest fire (yang) is extinguished by the rainstorm (yin); the darkness of night (yin) is replaced by the light of day (yang).
 Any phenomenon within nature can be understood in relation to another; one will always be yin or yang in comparison with the other.